 Akbar

-• Akbar used this system to control everything from the army to the quality of subordinate cavalry.
+- Akbar used this system to control everything from the army to the quality of subordinate cavalry.

-• This system was used to promote mansabdars.
+- This system was used to promote mansabdars.

-• According to Abul Fazal, the mansabdars were grouped into three categories.
+- According to Abul Fazal, the mansabdars were grouped into three categories.
 For first-class mansabdars, Zat and Sawar were equal; for second-class mansabdars, the Sawar number was half or slightly more than half of the Zat number, for third-class mansabdars, the Sawar number was less than half of the Zat number.

-• On the basis of the Dah-Bisti system, the average salary of a sawar before Dagh under Akbar, calculated by a modern historian named W.H.
+- Based on the Dah-Bisti system, the average salary of a sawar before Dagh under Akbar, calculated by a modern historian named W.H.
 Moreland, was Rs.
 240 per annum.
 The mansabdar was allowed to keep 5 percent of the total salary of the sawars for his general expenses.

-• Mansabdars who were given jagirs had to maintain sawars from that jagir.
+- Mansabdars who were given jagirs had to maintain sawars from that jagir.
 They even had to manage their own salary, their own mansab, or rank from it.

-• Mansabdars received salaries according to their classification.
+- Mansabdars received salaries according to their classification.

-• Akbar introduced the concept of Watan jagir.
+- Akbar introduced the concept of Watan jagir.
 Which means hereditary jagir.

-• In addition, there were Inam jagir, Tankha jagir, Mashrut jagir, and Altamgha jagir.
+- In addition, there were Inam jagir, Tankha jagir, Mashrut jagir, and Altamgha jagir.

-• Inam jagir: Only those who held special positions and knowledge received this.
+- Inam jagir: Only those who held special positions and knowledge received this.

-• Tankha jagir: given in lieu of salaries, and they were transferable every three to four years.
+- Tankha jagir: given in lieu of salaries, and they were transferable every three to four years.

-• Mashrut jagir: given on certain conditions.
+- Mashrut jagir: given on certain conditions.

-• Altamgha jagir: given to Muslim nobles in their family towns or place of birth.
+- Altamgha jagir: given to Muslim nobles in their family towns or place of birth.

 Jahangir

-• For example, if a mansabdar’s Zat number was 2000, his sawar number would be 4000.
+- For example, if a mansabdar’s Zat number was 2000, his sawar number would be 4000.

-• Jahangir never increased the Zat rank of mansabdars through this system; instead, he increased the sawar rank.
+- Jahangir never increased the Zat rank of mansabdars through this system; instead, he increased the sawar rank.
 Since Zat, i.e., personal rank, was not increased, the salary of mansabdars was never increased.

-• He didn’t give du-aspa, si-aspa to all mansabdars in terms of sawar.
+- He didn’t give du-aspa, si-aspa to all mansabdars in terms of sawar.
 It wasn’t applied to those who were permanent mansabdars, and it wasn’t applied to those who were barawardi or ad hoc, meaning not permanent.

 Shahjahan

-• Shahjahan introduced the Realm (Daulat) system in the Mansabdari System.
+- Shahjahan introduced the Realm (Daulat) system in the Mansabdari System.
 We are told that it was the practice of the realm that those in north India who had their jagirs in the provinces in which they were posted would muster 1/3 of their sawar rank; those whose jagirs were outside the province would muster 1/4.

-• Shahjahan introduced the monthly system (Mahwar) for mansabdar’s salary.
+- Shahjahan introduced the monthly system (Mahwar) for mansabdar’s salary.

-• The salaries of the mansabdars were graded on a scale of twelve depending on the realization (Hasil) of the jagir as compared to the assessed income (Jama).
+- The salaries of the mansabdars were graded on a scale of twelve depending on the realization (Hasil) of the jagir as compared to the assessed income (Jama).

-• To control the jagirs of mansabdars, he paid them salaries either in 10 months, 8 months, or 6 months.
+- To control the jagirs of mansabdars, he paid them salaries either in 10 months, 8 months, or 6 months.
 Only those who were royal princes received salaries in 10 months.
 Most of the mansabdars received jagirs, which were 8 monthly, but not less than four monthly.

-• Mansabdars posted in the Deccan received jagirs of only 3 or 4 months.
+- Mansabdars posted in the Deccan received jagirs of only 3 or 4 months.

 Aurangzeb

-• Aurangzeb introduced an ‘Additional rank called Mashrut (conditional),’ meaning the Sultan could increase the sawar rank as per his need.
+- Aurangzeb introduced an ‘Additional rank called Mashrut (conditional),’ meaning the Sultan could increase the sawar rank as per his need.

-• The largest deductions were from the decanis, who had to pay a fourth part (chauthai).
+- The largest deductions were from the decanis, who had to pay a fourth part (chauthai).
 Those who received (naqd) two dams in a rupee were deducted (dodami).

-Merits & Demerits of the Mansabdari System
+Merits & Demerits of Mansabdari System

 Merits:

-• As a result of this system, the medieval military organization improved during the Mughal era.
+- As a result of this system, the medieval military organization improved during the Mughal era.

-• All military forces of the country were unified and used for the needs of the state.
+- All military forces of the country were unified and used for the needs of the state.

-• As the Mansabdars were loyal to the emperor, the Mughal Emperor became a sovereign power.
+- As the Mansabdars were loyal to the emperor, the Mughal Emperor became a sovereign power.

-• In this system, personal qualifications and rank were the only criteria.
+- In this system, personal qualifications and rank were the only criteria.

-• There was no influence of communal elites here.
+- There was no influence of communal elites here.

 Demerits:

-• Mansabdars often cheated with soldiers.
+- Mansabdars often cheated with soldiers.
 They would collect money by giving false accounts without keeping the specified number of soldiers.

-• The number of troops under the Mansabdars was not fixed.
+- The number of troops under the Mansabdars was not fixed.
 As a result, the efficiency of the military force gradually decreased.

-• With the introduction of this system, bureaucratic practices entered the military department, and the military field became complicated.
+- With the introduction of this system, bureaucratic practices entered the military department, and the military field became complicated.

-• Due to the lack of ethnic and personal relationships between Mansabdars and soldiers, the unity of the entire army was destroyed.
+- Due to the lack of ethnic and personal relationships between Mansabdars and soldiers, the unity of the entire army was destroyed.

-• Soldiers received their salaries from the mansabdars.
+- Soldiers received their salaries from the mansabdars.
 There was no contact with the emperor, so mansabdars often oppressed the soldiers.

-• This system did not reflect the national character of the army.
+- This system did not reflect the national character of the army.
 On the battlefield, soldiers gave more respect to local leaders than to generals.

-• Due to the lack of central control in this system, there was a lack of unity and cohesion in the army.
+- Due to the lack of central control in this system, there was a lack of unity and cohesion in the army.

 Conclusion